-This condition causes many polyps to form in the bowel.
-If polyps caused by FAP are not removed, they usually become cancerous.
+This condition causes hundreds of polyps to form in the bowel.
+If polyps caused by FAP are not removed, they will become cancerous.

-In its early stages, bowel cancer often has no noticeable symptoms.
-Symptoms some people experience include:
+In its early stages, bowel cancer often has no symptoms.
+This is why screening for bowel cancer is so important.

-- a change in bowel habits such as appearance of stools, constipation, or smaller, more frequent bowel movements
+- a change in bowel habit, such as diarrhoea, constipation, or smaller, more frequent bowel movements

-- a feeling of fullness in the bowel or rectum
+- a feeling of fullness or bloating in the bowel or rectum

 - a feeling that the bowel hasn’t emptied completely after a bowel movement